nithinraj04/OSlab-helper/README.md

 ./install.sh
 ```

-Note the creator is not responsible for any damage that may incur due to usage of this script/application 😁.
+Note that the creator of this script/application is not responsible for any damage that may incur due to usage of this script/application 😁.